Published: September 20, 2010

 You are allowed to have a free copy of your complete credit report if you have been turned down for credit, a job or a rental dwelling in the past 60 days based on your credit report.
 You should also get a free copy if you are a victim of fraud.
-Ask the lender, employer or landlord which credit bureau it used and contact that credit bureau directly.
+Ask the lender which credit bureau it used and contact that credit bureau directly.

 Establishing Good Credit

 It can take from six months to two years of on-time payments and responsible use of credit to build the kind of credit history most lenders consider reliable.
 Sometimes it is easier to try to get your first credit account close to home.
-Try a local lender, department store or credit union (a financial institution owned by its members instead of a for-profit company).
+Try a local lender, department store or credit union—a financial institution run by its members instead of by a for-profit company.

-When trying to build a credit history, it's very important to find a lender that will report your payments on your new credit account to one or more credit reporting agencies.
-If your payments are not reported, they won't help you establish a record for future lenders to see.
-(Since people with no credit or poor credit usually have to pay higher rates of interest, some lenders want to hold on to profitable customers and therefore do not report their accounts to credit bureaus.)
+When trying to build a credit history, it's very important to find a lender that will report the payment record on your new credit account to one or more credit reporting agencies.
+If it's not reported, you won't establish a record for future lenders to see.
+(Since people with no credit or poor credit usually have to pay higher rates of interest, some lenders want to hold on to profitable customers and therefore do not report their accounts to credit reporting bureaus.)

-A secured credit card is a credit card backed by money you deposit into a secured account (you don't have access to it).
+A secured credit card is a credit card backed by money you deposit into a security account.
+The deposit serves as security for the credit card.
 If you don't make your credit card payments, the money in the secured account could be used to cover that debt.

 A secured card can help you build a credit history—or begin to repair a poor credit history.
 But shop carefully and compare interest rates and fees.
 Although you'll most certainly have to pay an annual fee, try to avoid banks that charge an additional up-front application fee.
 There are now many reputable banks—local and national—offering secured cards.
 Bankrate.com has listings of secured cards that are available nationwide.